syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/precision-mode.md

 ---
 layout: post
-title: Precision Mode in Syncfusion® Rating control for Xamarin.iOS
+title: Precision Mode in Syncfusion® Rating Control for Xamarin.iOS
-description: Learn how to change the Precision Mode of rating control
+description: Learn how to change the precision mode of Rating control for Xamarin.iOS platform
 platform: xamarin.ios
-control: Rating
+control: SfRating
 documentation: ug
 ---